kn100/telescan/README.md

 ## Working
 * HP Envy 5010 (tested with v0.1.8)
 * Epson WF-7830 (tested with v0.1.8)
+* Epson WF-3720 (tested with v0.1.9)
 * Brother MFC-L2710DN (tested with v0.1.8)

 ## Not working

+## TODO
+* The ADF simplex setup does not conveniently support scanning backsides.
+It is possible to insert the documents the other way and continue scanning, however this will result in the pages not being in the correct order.
+Add support for this interlacing if the user chooses to scan backsides.
+* It would probably be nice to ask the user if they want to scan in A4 or Letter - rather than just forcing the superior standard (A4).
+I live in Canada so this default makes me suffer too.
+* The separation between the scanner and the scan session complicates situations where the feature set of the scanner affects how the user scans.
+I am thinking specifically of the ADF Simplex setup issue described above.
+In future, after the scanner has concluded scanning all the front sides, Telescan should ask the user if they wish to scan backsides - but should only do this in the ADF Simplex case.
+This is going to be ugly unless we more tightly couple the scanning hardware to the scan session.